Skip to content

 About Megan

 I'm Megan, the crafty brain and sarcastic soul behind this little paint splotch on the interwebs.
-I drop movie quotes daily while juggling the corporate cold with the joys of boy mom life, all while trying to squeeze in crafty time for my soul.
+I drop movie quotes daily while expanding on my creative biz and savoring the joys of boy-mom life, all while trying to squeeze in crafty time for my soul.
 Welcome to my world!

 Post navigation